LorenzaFriedrich/lorenzafriedrich.github.io/_posts/2025-08-04-SchoolYearGoals.md

 ---
-title: Jekyll Resources for Blog Posts - Formatting Instructions
+title: Coursework and Personal Project Goals for 2025-2026 School Year
-date: 2025-08-03 16:38:00 +0800
+date: 2025-08-03 16:39:00 +0800
-categories: [Personal Projects, Introduction]
+categories: [Personal Projects, Future Goals]
-tags: [jekyll]     # TAG names should always be lowercase
+tags: [future plans]     # TAG names should always be lowercase
-description: Introduction && Useful links for making future blog posts
+description: Brainstorm and goal setting for 2025-2026 and resources
 ---